Zettlr/zettlr-docs/docs/en/core/statusbar.md

 It displays first the primary and then the secondary quote settings within small boxes.
 You can click on it to summon a contextual menu that lets you switch both primary and secondary pairs for a given locale.

+!!! note

-> Depending on which language you select, the context menu will have more than one checked entry.
+    Depending on which language you select, the context menu will have more than one checked entry.
 Many countries use the same set of primary and secondary quotes.

 Displays